-Today, Montgomery Village has more than 40,000 residents and celebrated its 50th Anniversary in 2016.
-The Montgomery Village Foundation, Inc. has nurtured and sustained the growth of the Village as well as expanded its ownership of public land, which now totals more than 330 acres, for the benefit of all residents.
+Today, Montgomery Village has more than 40,000 residents and is more than 55 years old.
+The Montgomery Village Foundation, Inc. has nurtured and sustained the growth of the Village as well as expanded its ownership of public land, which now totals more than 335 acres, for the benefit of all residents.

-MVF owns and operates six pools, 22 tennis courts, four community centers, 18 recreation and park areas and a natural amphitheater.
+MVF owns and operates six pools, more than 20 sports courts (tennis, pickleball, basketball, soccer), four community centers, 19 recreation and park areas and a natural amphitheater.
 Year round, the Department of Recreation and Parks offers a variety of programs for all ages, and during the summer sponsors a community-wide Fourth of July Parade and Celebration and concerts at the amphitheater.